hsandt/sonic-pico8/README.md

 * Camera is fundamentally centered on X, but moves toward the direction Sonic is facing.
 When Sonic is running, camera moves even more forward to show what is ahead
 * Spin dash lag is implemented by freezing then releasing the camera, instead of the more complex recording and playing of character positions during the start of the spin dash

+### Notable sprite differences

+* Sonic uses the "jump fall" sprite from Sonic CD/Mania as spring jump sprite (although it's not technically correct since it shouldn't be used for upward motion)

+* I reversed the order the Brake sprites so it made more sense visually.
+Now, Sonic just plays a short 2-sprite brake animation when you start moving in the opposite direction of running.
+If you keep moving in the opposite direction, it shows the "reverse brake" sprite, which gives more the impression than Sonic is doing a complete turn and sprinting in the opposite direction.

 ## Content

 There is a single demo stage which covers the first part of Angel Island Act 1.
 Scale is close to 1:1, but Sonic is slightly smaller (relatively to the environment) than in the original game.